 Plan User-ID Best Practices for GlobalProtect Deployment

-- Install the GlobalProtect client on all endpoints where you want to identify users.
+- Install the GlobalProtect app on all endpoints where you want to identify users.

 - If you use client certificate authentication, the certificate Subject Name field must identify the username.
 User-ID does not support machine certificates.